canonical/maas/docs/maascli.rst

    provided.
 Other parameters may also be supplied::

-     architecture="<value>" - The architecture of the node, must be one of the recognized architecture strings (e.g. "i386/generic") hostname="<value>" - a name for this node.
+     architecture="<value>" - The architecture of the node, must be one of the recognised architecture strings (e.g. "i386/generic") hostname="<value>" - a name for this node.
 If not supplied a name will be generated.
      mac_addresses="<value>" - The mac address(es)